colindt/lamp-history/README.md

 In [`plots2`](example_output/plots2.png), the top two show the relationship between the lengths of adjacent segments (*off* then *on*, or *on* then *off*).
-The bottom two show the relationship between a segment's length and the total time the lamps were *off* in the 24 hours prior to the segment's start.
+The middle two show the relationship between a segment's length and the total time the lamps were *off* in the 24 hours prior to the segment's start.
+The bottom left shows the relationship between the montly trend and the monthly cohesion.

 [`plots3`](example_output/plots3.png) shows the "trend" and "cohesion" data as line graphs.